 Mark heads north to talk – and taste – Arizona wines with Maynard James Keenan at Caduceus Cellars Tasting Room.
 He also tours Terra Farm Manor, a culinary get-away in the Prescott National Forest, and chats with Christina Barrueta about her new book on Arizona wines.

 Visit restaurants that have stood the test of time.
 We’ll visit Durant’s, which has been family-owned since 1950.
 See how it reflects founder Jack Durant’s motto, “Good friends, great steaks and the best booze are the necessities of life.”
 Then ride up to the Handlebar J, a fixture in North Scottsdale since the 1960s that has become a destination for many celebrities and athletes when they come to town.
-Plus, we’ll admire incredible “Show Stopper Shakes” at the Hotel Valley Ho.
+Plus, we’ll admire incredible “Show Stopper Shakes” at the Hotel Valley Ho and stop for pie at Rock Springs Café.

 Back to the Farm